-Marsha Blackburn, R-Tenn., who attended the meeting with Blunt.
-"We probably will want to revisit this ratings process to have some commonality in the standards that exist for movies, videos and video games.'
+Marsha Blackburn, R-Tenn., who attended the meeting with to revisit this ratings process to have some commonality in the standards that exist for movies, videos and video games.'

-Blackburn said she wants the House Energy and Commerce Committee to hold hearings on the issue later this vear.
+Blackburn said she wants the House Energy and Commerce Committee to hold hearings on the issue later this year.